 Are you enrolled in MohsAIQ or considering enrolling?
 Concerned about the time commitment or looking to make Mohs surgery data entry more efficient?
-Join Dr. Howard Rogers, Chair of the National Registry and Outcomes Committee and ArborMetrix Program Manager Derek Punches as they highlight MohsAIQ in this 30-minute webinar.
+Dr. Howard Rogers, Chair of the National Registry and Outcomes Committee, highlights MohsAIQ in this 30-minute webinar.
 Topics covered include data sheets and tools to allow data entry by staff, maximizing efficiency, ensuring data completeness, and more.